Insurgency in Southeastern Nigeria: "Exercise Golden Dawn", increasing intra-Biafran tensions, and clashes at Bakassi

 From early October 2021, the 302 Artillery Regiment led by Col. Abdulkarim Usman launched "Exercise Golden Dawn", an operation aimed at combating MASSOB, IPOB, ESN, and other anti-government groups in Anambra State.
 On 8 November, the BNL took control of a border crossing between Akpabuyo and Bakassi, blocking the road leading to the Peninsula and raising the Biafran flag.
 The militants retreated before a Nigerian Armed Forces contingent arrived.
 The BNL consequently claimed that it had taken control of parts of Bakassi, setting up its headquarters there and declaring that it was mobilizing its "marine members" for a "show of force."
 Reactions to the BNL activities were mixed at the border communities, with some protesting against and others for the group.
 In this month, the BNG also looted a number of shops, resulting in IPOB dismissing it as "a criminal group".
 In response, BNG claimed that they had acquired military rockets in preparation for the "secessionist war".
+Meanwhile, a separatist militia called "Angry Vipers" demanded the release of Kanu and threatened various figures including businessman Obi Cubana who they believed supported Fulani herders.

 From December 2021, the governors in the five southeastern states of Nigeria were tasked by the government to finally organize the Ebube Agu security network.
 IPOB once again denounced these efforts, arguing that such outfits had previously failed to counter bandits, and that the new force was still aimed at countering the ESN.
 On Christmas Eve 2021, the ESN raided Akpawfu.
 In response, Nigerian Army troops involved in "Exercise Golden Dawn" attacked a nearby location suspected of harboring ESN militants.
 The military claimed that it arrested an important ESN commander named Godwin Nnamdi after a short firefight.
 In contrast, the "International Society for Civil Liberties and Rule of Law" claimed that the army had actually detained Godwin Nnaji, a civilian with IPOB sympathies, and falsely portrayed him as an ESN leader.